benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 #### 8. Install MacTeX

 To export Rmarkdown documents as PDFs, which I often do to share analyses with colleagues, RStudio requires MacTeX.
 The installer for the full version of MacTeX is giant (~3GB), but worth it if you plan to share your work as a PDF.
 Unless you're experienced with MacTeX, go with the full MacTeX installation rather than BasicTeX.
-You can download the [MacTeX installer here](https://tug.org/mactex/).
+You can install MacTex by running:

+{% highlight bash %}
+brew cask install mactex
+{% endhighlight %}

 #### 9. Install Atom for general text-editing and scripting

 Atom is an excellent new text editor from the team behind Github.
 I now use Atom in place of both TextWrangler, which I used as a general purpose text editor, and PyCharm, which I used for Python development.
 Unlike TextWrangler (and Sublime Text which also has a large following), Atom is both free and open-source.
 I highly recommend it.
-You can [download Atom here](https://atom.io).
+Again, you can install Atom via brew:

+{% highlight bash %}
+brew cask install atom
+{% endhighlight %}

 #### Wrap-up